asemlucben/CsharpCodeSummaryWithAI/README.md

 This tool scans C# files in a specified directory, extracts method definitions, and uses an AI model to generate comprehensive XML documentation comments that follow C# documentation standards.
 The generated summaries include method descriptions, parameter details, and return value information.

+> [!NOTE]
+> A good portion of the `cleanup_summary` routine is needed as the AI model, which was somehow halucinating with some repetitive patterns, was not able to produce the desired results.
+The cleanup routine is needed to remove those repetitive patterns and to make the summary more readable.

 ## Features

 - Recursively processes all .cs files in a specified directory